Fire took out their home during Harvey. But a Virgin Mary statue survived

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Stranded vehicles sit in high water in Houston on Monday, August 28, three days after Hurricane Harvey made landfall in Texas.
 The Category 4 storm came ashore shortly after 11 p.m.
 Friday, just north of Port Aransas.

-Correction: Previous versions of this gallery incorrectly reported that Hurricane Harvey is the strongest storm to make landfall in the US since Wilma in 2005.
-Harvey is actually the strongest storm to make landfall in the US since Hurricane Charley in 2004.
+Correction: Previous versions of this gallery incorrectly reported that Hurricane Harvey is the strongest storm to make landfall in the United States since Wilma in 2005.
+Harvey is actually the strongest storm to make landfall in the United States since Charley in 2004.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Residents of Rockport, Texas, return to their destroyed home on Sunday, August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 The Buffalo Bayou floods parts of Houston on August 27.
 Harvey has weakened since making landfall, but the storm has also stalled -- and the constant rainfall is making flooding worse.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Two men try to beat the current pushing them down an overflowing Brays Bayou in Houston on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Jane Rhodes is rescued by neighbors in Friendswood, Texas, on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

-Volunteers at Sacred Heart Catholic Church in Elgin, Texas, prepare cots for evacuees on August 27.
+Volunteers at Sacred Heart Catholic Church prepare cots for evacuees in Elgin, Texas, on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Damage to a home is seen in the Key Allegro neighborhood of Rockport on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

-Melani Zurawski cries while inspecting her home in Port Aransas, Texas, on August 27.
+Melani Zurawski cries while inspecting her home in Port Aransas on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Wilford Martinez, right, is rescued from his flooded car along Interstate 610 in Houston on August 27.
 Assisting him here is Richard Wagner, with the Harris County Sheriff's Department.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

-A car is submerged by flood waters on a freeway near downtown Houston on August 27.
+A car is submerged by floodwaters on a freeway near downtown Houston on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A resident of the Bayou on the Bend apartment complex watches its first floor flood in Houston on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A city flag, tattered by the effects of Hurricane Harvey, flaps in the wind over the police station in Rockport on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

-Fort Bend County Sheriff Troy Nehls and Lucas Wu lift Ethan Wu into an airboat as they are evacuated at the Orchard Lakes subdivision in Fort Bend County, Texas, on August 27.
+Fort Bend County Sheriff Troy Nehls and Lucas Wu lift Ethan Wu into an airboat as they evacuate the Orchard Lakes subdivision in Fort Bend County, Texas, on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Damage is seen at a boat storage building in Rockport on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Water rushes from a large sinkhole along a highway in Rosenberg, Texas, on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Evacuees wade through a flooded section of Interstate 610 in Houston on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Evacuees are loaded onto a truck on an Interstate 610 overpass in Houston on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A graveyard is flooded in Pearland, Texas, on August 27.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A driver works his way through a maze of fallen utility poles in Taft, Texas, on Saturday, August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Steve Culver comforts his dog Otis on August 26 as he talks about what he said was the "most terrifying event in his life."
 Hurricane Harvey destroyed most of his home in Rockport while he and his wife were there.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 People walk through flooded streets in Galveston, Texas, on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Aaron Tobias stands in what is left of his Rockport home on August 26.
 Tobias said he was able to get his wife and kids out before the storm arrived, but he stayed there and rode it out.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Brad Matheney offers help to a man in a wheelchair in Galveston on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Jessica Campbell hugs Jonathan Fitzgerald after riding out Hurricane Harvey in an apartment in Rockport.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Boats are damaged in Rockport on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Cows walk near fallen power lines near City-by-the Sea, Texas, on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A damaged home in Rockport on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Donna Raney makes her way out of the wreckage of her home as Daisy Graham assists her in Rockport on August 26.
 Raney was hiding in the shower after the roof blew off and the walls of her home caved in.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A laundromat's machines are exposed to the elements in Rockport on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 A semi-truck is overturned on a highway south of Houston on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 An American flag flies in front of a damaged mobile-home park in Rockport on August 26.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 NASA astronaut Jack Fischer photographed Hurricane Harvey from the International Space Station on Friday, August 25.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Waves pound the shore as Harvey approaches Corpus Christi, Texas, on August 25.

-Images: Hurricane Harvey slams Texas
+Photos: Hurricane Harvey slams Texas

 Amy Currin checks her cell phone for news about Hurricane Harvey on August 25.
 The storm knocked out power at her Corpus Christi hotel.